In This Series:

 How do we succumb to an affair?

 Easily!
 Like me, most of us never dream we are capable of such sin.
 Unfortunately, we are both capable and susceptible.
 I gave in because I was not guarding my heart.
 It never crossed my mind to be cautious about my relationships with other men because I never realized I could be so vulnerable.
-I started having an “innocent” conversation with an acquaintance of mine.
+I started having an “innocent” conversation with an acquaintance.
 I felt compelled to share with him the unfulfilled state of my marriage.
 Yet that evening was the beginning of the end of my marriage.
 I quickly developed a deep emotional connection with a man I barely knew.
 I falsely sensed that I was falling in love with a stranger.

 Jeff was flabbergasted and caught completely off guard.
 What could have gone so terribly wrong overnight?
 In truth, I was completely deceived and I could not see it.
 When Jeff asked if there was someone else, I denied it.
 The truth is that I’d allowed my heart to be stolen.